kaymeer/discord-calendar/README.md

 # Discord Calendar Bot

 A Discord bot that helps manage calendars for your server.
 Users can add events, view upcoming events, and receive daily updates.
+If you do now want to set this up yourself, feel free to use [this one](https://discord.com/oauth2/authorize?client_id=1353654752663175198).

 ## Features